 UMA is an open test center for anyone who wishes to take the DANTES examinations.

 This is a period during which students may register for courses without payment.
-Check the current course guide for payment deadlines.

 The University of Maine at Augusta strives to ensure that all university community members uphold federal and state nondiscrimination laws.
 To that end, we work toward a campus climate that is supportive of equity through advice, education, and intervention.
 Please contact the Director of Equal Opportunity at 207.581.1226 (voice), TTY 711 (Maine Relay System), firstname.lastname@example.org with questions or concerns.

 (See Non-Discrimination Notice and Equal Opportunity Complaint Procedure.)

 External Training Review